PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

 ===

-The STM3240G-Eval has no real on-board PWM devices, but the board can be configured to output a pulse train using TIM4 CH2.
-This pin is used by FSMC is but is also connected to the Motor Control Connector (CN5) just for this purpose:
+The STM3240G-Eval has no real on-board PWM devices, but the board can be configured to output a pulse train using timer output pins.
+The following pins have been use to generate PWM output (see board.h for some other candidates):

-  PD13 FSMC_A18 / MC_TIM4_CH2OUT pin 33 (EnB)

-FSMC must be disabled in this case!
-PD13 is available at:
+TIM4 CH2.
+Pin PD13 is used by the FSMC (FSMC_A18) and is also connected to the Motor Control Connector (CN5) just for this purpose.
+If FSMC is not enabled, then FSMC_A18 will not be used (and will be tri-stated from the LCD).

+  CONFIGURATION:

+    CONFIG_STM32_TIM4=y
+    CONFIG_PWM=n
+    CONFIG_PWM_PULSECOUNT=n
+    CONFIG_STM32_TIM4_PWM=y
+    CONFIG_STM32_TIM4_CHANNEL=2

+  ACCESS:

-  Daughterboard Extension Connector, CN3, pin 32 - available
+    Daughterboard Extension Connector, CN3, pin 32
+    Ground is available on CN3, pin1

+  NOTE: TIM4 hardware will not support pulse counting.

+TIM8 CH4:  Pin PC9 is used by the microSD card (MicroSDCard_D1) and I2S
+(I2S_CKIN) but can be completely disconnected from both by opening JP16.

+  CONFIGURATION:

+    CONFIG_STM32_TIM8=y
+    CONFIG_PWM=n
+    CONFIG_PWM_PULSECOUNT=y
+    CONFIG_STM32_TIM8_PWM=y
+    CONFIG_STM32_TIM8_CHANNEL=4

+  ACCESS:

-  TFT LCD Connector, CN19, pin 17 -- not available without removing the LCD.
+    Daughterboard Extension Connector, CN3, pin 17
-  Motor Control Connector CN15, pin 33 -- not available unless you bridge SB14.
+    Ground is available on CN3, pin1

 CAN
 ===